gal/UCC-CS02/CS2515 - Algorithms and Data Structure/W1/L1/Notes.md

 1. Faster machines mean users expect to solve bigger problems faster
 2. Some problems have known limits in their efficiency

+---

-## What is the point (pt.2)
+## What is the point (Cont.)

 1. You must advertise and explain code to other programmers _in ways they will understand_

     - State the Abstract Data Types used
-      - Programmers know how to interact with them
+      - Experienced Programmers will know how to interact with them
     - State the data structures and algorithms you've implemented

-2. You should not break standard design patterns
+2. You should not break standard design patterns and principles
-    - Understand the specificed ways to interact with data
+    - Understand the specificed ways you're meant to interact with the data
-    - Dont interact with it in any others ways to ease maintainability
+    - Don't interact with it in any others ways

+---

 ## What we will use

 **Python 3**

-- Understand library functions
+- Understanding library functions
-- Learn how to implement structures properly
+- Learn how to implement code and data structures properly
 - Practice coding skills regularly

+---

 ## Module Requirements

-- Most labs wont be hand-in but are important for honing skill
+- Most lab classes wont be a hand-in style assignment but they are still important for growing your skills and understanding
-- Using things thought during CS113 - Foundations of Computer Science ([Reference past material if needed](https://bit.ly/2GmCHPM))
+- Using things thought during CS113 - Foundations of Computer Science II ([Reference past material if needed](https://bit.ly/3l0GQrG))
-- There is no text book there are some recommended reading
+- There is no text book here are some recommended reading if you feel the need

   - [Data Structures and Algorithms in Python, Goodrich, Tamassia and Goldwasser, Wiley](http://87.120.36.5/main/2481000/d32f9c32d0c494496dcda7843f0c5b43/Michael%20H.%20Goldwasser%2C%20Roberto%20Tamassia%2C%20Michael%20T.%20Goodrich%20-%20Data%20Structures%20and%20Algorithms%20in%20Python-John%20Wiley%20%26%20Sons%20%282018%29.epub)